 The features of the road bike, such as size and tires, are not easy to change.
 Therefore, converting it into a touring bike is a matter of customizing it to fit your needs on a long-term trip.

-Another tip is to switch out our pedals to double sided ones.
-This will increase the comfort on your legs, and provide you with better control.
+Another tip is to switch out our pedals to double-sided ones.
+This will increase the comfort of your legs, and provide you with better control.

 Remember that this is only a temporary solution for one time excursions.
 Otherwise, it is highly recommended to purchase a bike that is made for touring.
 Not only is it safer, but it can also save you money in the long run.

 People might think that the more expensive the bike is better.
 This is far from the truth.
 In some cases, expensive bikes are just that expensive.
 When choosing a new bike, there are more things to consider than just the budget.